-For the analysis of the game's sent and received data Wireshark was used on a LAN, once with direct TCP/IP packages used and once with an RFC 1234 UDP-IPX-server in-between the peers.
+For the analysis of the game's sent and received data Wireshark was used on a LAN, once with direct

+TCP/IP packages send, and once with an RFC 1234 UDP-IPX-server in-between the peers.
 This already requires to carefully look at the results.
 Apparently Wireshark does not know about RFC 1234 wrapped IPX messages.
-It does recognize the UDP connection and also that there is IPX payload inside of the UDP datagram.
-But it does not recognize the DirectPlay payload inside the IPX package as such.
+It does recognize the UDP connection and also that there is IPX content inside of the UDP datagram.
+But it does not recognize the DirectPlay packages inside the IPX package as such.
 However, when connecting directly via TCP/IP it does indeed recognize DirectPlay contents for what they are and gives a detailed analysis of the different parts of each DirectPlay package, like headers or what kind of fields and flags are being used.

 When looking at the packages sent back and forth between a peer having an open game lobby, and a peer requesting open lobbies via broadcast from everyone else on the same subnet, the contents are fairly the same for TCP/IP and IPX.
-The network headers are different of course (the IPX header being removed leaves the very same contents, as are present via TCP/IP, while TCP/IP seems to add socket headers before those).
+The network headers are different of course (the IPX header being removed leaves the very same contents, as are sent via TCP/IP, while TCP/IP seems to add anet headers).

-So for the analysis of IPX sent DirectPlay the TCP/IP representation was taken as a base of reference.
-Headers that have nothing to do with DirectPlay were removed, leaving only the following contents:
+So for the analysis the TCP/IP parts were taken as a base of reference also for the IPX messages.
+Headers that have nothing to do with DirectPlay were removed, leaving only the following contents.